renovate-bot/khulnasoft-lab-_-YaraHunter/SECURITY.md

-Please report any potential security vulnerabilities to **productsecurity *at* khulnasoft *dot* io**.
+Please report any potential security vulnerabilities to **productsecurity *at* khulnasoft *dot* com**.

-Deepfence will endeavour to respond within 3 working days, and treats all security notifications in full confidence.
+Khulnasoft will endeavour to respond within 3 working days, and treats all security notifications in full confidence.